Halo Chaos 26" Boost Wheels

 In Stock

-- despatched in 1-2 working daysCycle to Work is a salary sacrifice scheme, where you can save up to 42% off a new Bike and Safety equipment.
+- Not guaranteed to be delivered in time for ChristmasCycle to Work is a salary sacrifice scheme, where you can save up to 42% off a new Bike and Safety equipment.
 This means the cost is deducted from your salary as a non-cash benefit, so you save on tax and national insurance.

 Here at Tredz, we accept Cycle to Work vouchers from all national schemes.
 For more information click here.